You are a doctor working in an inner-city paediatric emergency department in Europe.

 Groups entitled to all NHS services free of charge (including free prescriptions and dental/optometry care) include:

 Secondary care, such as inpatient admission and outpatient appointments, is billable for non-UK residents (aside from those specified above).
 This includes maternity, paediatric and oncology services.
-Undocumented migrants and refused asylum seekers are charged 150% of the cost to the NHS and charges must be paid before treatment.
-The exception to this is ‘urgent and immediately necessary care’ which is billed after treatment (this includes all maternity services).
-What constitutes ‘immediately necessary care’ is the judgement of the clinician, taking into account pain, disability and risk of delaying treatment.
+Undocumented migrants and refused asylum seekers are charged 150% of the cost to the NHS, and charges must be paid before treatment.
+The exception is ‘urgent and immediately necessary care’, billed after treatment (including all maternity services).
+What constitutes ‘immediately necessary care’ is the clinician’s judgement, taking into account pain, disability and risk of delaying treatment.

 Australia